Vegan meatballs with a hearty gravy!

 - 1 tbsp cornstarch (to thicken)

 - Preheat oven to 390 degrees F (200 degrees C).

 - Prepare mashed potatoes as described in this recipe or make your favorite pasta or rice (whatever you want to serve with your vegan meatballs).

 - Put all ingredients (except oil) to a food processor or blender and pulse a couple of times.
 Scrape down the sides and pulse again.
 Repeat for about one minute or until the mixture sticks together.

 - Roll the mixture with your hands into balls.
 I used 1 tbsp per ball (the recipe makes about 15 balls).

 - Heat 2-3 tbsp oil in a pan/skillet and fry balls for about 6-8 minutes over medium heat.
 Shake the pan from time to time to fry the balls evenly from all sides.

 - Transfer the balls to a baking sheet and bake in the oven for about 20 minutes.

 - To make the gravy, simply add the tomato paste to a pan (use the same pan which you used for the vegan meatballs), pour in the plant-based cream and stir with a whisk to smooth out the tomato paste.
 Then slowly add the vegetable broth while stirring.

-- Bring the sauce to a boil, add all other ingredients (except cornstarch and fresh parsley) and let simmer over medium heat for about 10-12 minutes (the longer you simmer the gravy, the more flavorful it will be).
+- Bring the sauce to a boil, add all other ingredients (except cornstarch and fresh parsley) and let simmer over medium heat for about 10-12 minutes (the longer you simmer the gravy, the more flavorful and thicker it will be).